 - Did you hear a popping sound when you injured your knee?

 - Did your knee buckle or give out?

 - Are you unable to move your knee with or without pain?

 - Did your knee swell up or change colors?

 If any of these things happened, or even if you are just in a lot of pain, seek treatment from a medical professional.
 Then, call Ted A. Greve & Associates Injury Lawyers to learn more about pursuing compensation.
-Contact our dedicated Charlotte, North Carolina, personal injury claim lawyer today!
+Contact our dedicated Charlotte NC personal injury claim lawyer today!